This post may contain affiliate links. See my disclosure policy.

 - Almonds.
 Slivered almonds for more crunch and nutty flavor.

 - Chilli sauce.
-To add some heat.
-Add more or less of this sauce depending on your preferences.
+For spice.
+Add more or less, depending on your preference.

 - Soy sauce.
 To add a savory and salty flavor to the sauce.
-You can use tamari or liquid aminos for a gluten-free option.
+You can use coconut aminos for a gluten-free dressing or low-sodium soy sauce if you’re cutting back on salt.

 - Cayenne pepper.
 For some heat.
 This is completely optional and I tend to only add this if I’m making it for myself.